Photo: Jin Shan Lou

 For dim sum bestsellers under one roof

-Tung Lok Signatures at The Central in Clarke Quay features a 'the best under one roof' menu and serves signature dishes from the various Tung Lok restaurants.
-Their lunch-only dim sum menu has all the usual suspects, as well as a few must-tries.
-Indulge with their deep-fried lobster roll with black fungus and bacon ($4.80) and the deep-fried crab meat rolls in spicy sauce ($4.80).
-End on a sweet note with one (or many) of their popular mini egg tarts ($3.80).
+Tung Lok Signatures at The Central in Clarke Quay features a "the best under one roof" menu and serves signature dishes from the various Tung Lok restaurants.
+The lunch-only dim sum menu has all the usual suspects, as well as a few must-tries.
+Indulge in the deep-fried lobster roll with black fungus and bacon ($4.80 for three) and the deep-fried crab meat rolls in spicy sauce ($4.80 for three).
+End on a sweet note with one (or many) of the popular mini egg tarts ($4.20 for three).